googleprojectzero/BrokenType/README.md

  - **[TTF/OTF loader for Windows GDI](ttf-otf-windows-loader)** - a utility for loading and testing custom fonts with Windows GDI / Uniscribe.
  - **[TTF/OTF loader for DirectWrite](ttf-otf-dwrite-loader)** - a utility for loading and testing custom fonts with the Microsoft DirectWrite API.
  - **[TTF loader for Windows FontSub.dll](ttf-fontsub-loader)** - a utility for loading and testing custom fonts with the Font Subsetting library.
+ - **[Linux PE loader for FontSub.dll](fontsub-dll-on-linux)** - a minimal PE loader for Linux, tailored for fuzzing the Windows subsetter.
  - **[PDF font embedders](font2pdf)** - Python scripts for generating PDF documents which embed the specified fonts and display all of their glyphs.

 The description and usage instructions of the utilities can be found in their corresponding READMEs.